camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-unstructured-extraction.md

 ### Extract data and save as a test case

-Once you have set up your extraction fields, you can select an LLM foundation model and test the data extraction.
+Once you have set up your extraction fields, you can select an LLM model and test the data extraction.

-1. **Extraction model**: Select the LLM foundation model you want to use.
+1. **Extraction model**: Select the LLM model you want to use.
 1. Select the document you want to test the data extraction against.
 1. Click **Extract document**.
 1. The **Extraction fields** are populated with the extracted document data.
    - Check the extracted data is accurate and matches what you require from the document.
-   - For incorrect field results, edit the field **Prompt** and retry the data extraction until the results match what you want.
+   - For incorrect field results, edit the field **Prompt** and retry the data extraction until the results are accurate.
    - Add additional fields as required during testing.
 1. Click **Save as test case** to save the results as a test case.
 1. (Optional) Test different LLM models with this test case to compare results and determine which model produces the most accurate extraction.